Kodiererin/ITER-Assignment/README.md

 # College Files

-This repo. contains all the college classworks,assignments and projects.
+This repo. contains all the college classworks,assignments projects and so on..

 ## Authors